uuid6/uuid6-ietf-draft/research/sortable-id-analysis.md

 ### Length
 **Q:** Are we sticking with 128-bits or are we introducing variable-length.
 - The most common implementations utilize 128 bits for globally unique values.
 This should be kept for backwards compatibility.
-- Where required, to best optimize database sizes, 64 bits is the second most common and provide a level of uniqueness sufficient to a specific applications purpose.
+- Where required, to best optimize database sizes, 64 bits is the second most common and provide a level of uniqueness sufficient to a specific applications context.
 - Many articles exist on the general topic of "how long should an ID be to guarantee uniqueness" most agree that 128 is great, 64 is just as good if you only require uniqueness in the application context.
 - Larger than 128 bits is not required from a collision avoidance perspective and adds extra unneeded data to the application/database/wire/etc